Thoughts of a technical solution for stray dogs brewed in my brain after my dogs had been AWOL for 18 hours... here's the product idea I came up with.

 There is a price, and that’s speed.
 All that re-direction causes a slow-down in loading web pages.
 Some places will not allow you to visit via TorPark, because they can’t verify who you are – and Google is one of those places.

+We are being misled in our yearnings for greater and greater gas mileage!
 Yes, it came as a shock to me too… but the fact remains that bigger numbers for gas mileage aren’t an honest indication of fuel efficiency!

 Consider the following thought experiment to see what I mean: say you had two cars, one that got 16 MPG and one that got 25 MPG.
 You can either upgrade your 16 MPG car to another 25 MPG car, or you can replace your 25 MPG car with a 40 MPG car (but not both, nor can you go from 15 MPG to 40 MPG, for some unexplained reason.
 Stick to the given rules.).
 Question: which is the better choice?

+If you said “Well, I’d gain 15 MPG by going from 25 MPG to 40 MPG and I’d only gain 9 MPG by going from 16 MPG to 25 MPG…” that’s exactly the wrong answer.
 Now, if you looked at car efficiency as “Gallons Per Mile” (not abbreviated GPM –that’s the official abbreviation for “Gallons Per Minute”… Let’s use “G/M”) you would clearly see the flaw in the logic… 16 MPG is 0.0625 G/M, 25 MPG is 0.04 G/M and 40 MPG is 0.025 G/M. Using those units, it’s clear that changing out the lower mileage car is the bigger gain (0.0225 G/M vs. 0.015 G/M gain).

 Further, the financial gain is much more dramatic when you give up the gas-guzzler as compared to going for super-efficiency.
 Let’s say that you drive an average of 1,000 miles a month on each car.
 For this example, we will say gasoline is an average of $3.50 a gallon.